 Ralph Ellison's epic novel Invisible Man, published by Random House in 1952, is the tale of a black youth's search for identity.
-More than that, Invisible Man is an urban novel which traced the passage of its hero from rural innocence and self-deception to cosmopolitan maturity and disillusionment and possible redemption.
+More than that, Invisible Man is an urban novel which traced the passage of its hero from rural innocence and selfdeception cosmopolitan maturity disillusionment and possible redemption.
 First as a self- effacing student at a Southern Negro College, next as a naive laborer in a Northern paint factory, then as a radical agitator on the streets of Harlem, finally as a man forced to flee the insane nether world of the ghetto in the midst of a race riot by literally going into the bowels of the city, the protagonist of Invisible Man was frustrated on his existential voyage by the absurdities of racism, hypocrisy, and physical and spiritual poverty.
 Author Ihab Hassan concluded that in Ellison's Invisible Man the Negro as victim, rebel, outsider, scapegoat and trickster.
-Invisible Man brought the urban black man into American fiction for the first time as a complex, three dimensional, flesh-and-blood person, full of humor and rage, confusion and nuance, passion and mother-wit, naivety and common sense.
+Invisible Man brought the urban black man into American fiction for the first time as a complex, three dimensional, flesh-andblood person, full of humor and rage, confusion and nuance, passion and mother-wit, naivety and common sense.
 There had been silly black characters who danced to the white man's tune and archetypical victims of or rebels against the racist system of colonialism.
 Perhaps the most powerful forerunner of the invisible man was Richard Wright's Bigger Thomas, but the taciturn protagonist of Native Son was purposely portrayed more as an inevitable product of an unjust naturalistic world than as an active agent in control of his own destiny.
-In Wright's social protest novel, the actions of Bigger Thomas were in reality reactions, and Bigger triumphed over oppression only by a ritualistic act of selfdestruction.
+In Wright's social protest novel, the actions of Bigger Thomas were in reality reactions, and Bigger triumphed over oppression only by a ritualistic act of self-destruction.
 Ellison, who knew Wright well and read his friend's chapter drafts right after they were laboriously produced, wondered why the urbane author made his hero so simplistic.
-Wright had his ideological reasons; but, as Ellison perceived, they detracted aesthetically from his craft.
-Like Richard Wright, Ellison concerned himself with the problem of black isolation; but unlike his colleague, he believed that ideology hindered self-discovery and distorted inner vision.
-Born in the frontier town of Oklahoma City in 1914, Ellison was reared in a social environment that was more fluid and individualistic than either the bittersweet climate of the Old South or the injurious poverty of the slum.
-Nevertheless, his personal urban experiences closely mirrored the struggles of the invisible man.
-A precocious and talented youth, he studied music and for this purpose attended Booker T. Washington's Alabama show place, Tuskegee Institute, from1 933 to 1936.
+Wright had his ideological reasons; but, as Ellison perceived, they detracted aesthetically Like Richard Wright, Ellison from his craft. concerned himself with the problem of black isolation; but unlike his colleague, he believed that ideology hindered self-discovery and distorted inner vision.
+Born in the frontier town of Oklahoma City in 1914, Ellison was reared in a social environment that was more fluid and individualistic than either the bittersweet climate of the Old South or the injurious poverty of the urban slum.
+Nevertheless, his personal experiences closely mirrored the struggles of the invisible man.
+A precocious and talented youth, he studied music and for this purpose attended Booker T. Washington's Alabama show place, Tuskegee Institute, from 1933 to 1936.
 In the midst of the depression he journeyed to New York City and fell in with a dazzling coterie of black intellectuals, giants of the Harlem literary Renaissance who in some cases were connected with the Communist Party, and in other cases were mavericks unidentified with any political group.
-Independent and romantic, he had eclectic literary tastes.
-He savored the writings of Dostoevski and Cervantes, of T. S. Eliot and the existentialists.
-Also he admired the nineteenth-century transcendentalists, especially Walt Whitman, Henry David Thoreau and Ralph Waldo Emerson (after whom he was named), for their celebration of democracy and personal freedom.
-For the same reason he rejected the naturalist credo that people were merely pawns caught in a deterministic universe.
-Rather he believed that man was capable of creating his own reality.
-The form of Invisible Man resembled the picaresque genre of Cervantes's Don Quixote and Mark Twain's Huckleberry Finn.
-Moving in a helter-skelter world, Ellison's hero lived by guile and guise, confronting everexpanding horizons of experience without adequate armor and with imperfect vision.

-International Journal of Research in Engineering Technology --- Volume 2 Issue 5, July - August 2017
+International Journal of Research in Engineering Technology -- Volume 2 Issue 5, July - August 2017